system76/tech-docs/src/models/bonw14/repairs.md

 ![M.2 slots](./img/m2-slots.jpg)

-_In the above photo, the red slot is SATA only, the yellow slot is PCIe NVMe only, and the two orange slots are for SATA or PCIe NVMe._
+_In the above photo, the red slot is SATA only, the yellow slot is PCIe NVMe only, and the two orange slots work with SATA or PCIe NVMe._

 4. Remove the existing M.2 drive by pulling it out of the slot.
 5. Insert the new M.2 drive into the slot and hold it in place.